iapposki/api-integration/README.md

 Dates endpoint : `https://api-integration-wg09.onrender.com/api/v1/experience/<productID>/dates/`

 `<productID>` is either 14 or 15.
-Dates are valid for the next 60 days
+Dates are valid for the next 60 days.